Gabrielle Union files ‘America’s Got Talent’ discrimination complaint

 Union accuses the companies and Cowell of harassment and making a hostile work environment, retaliation, emotional distress and invasion of privacy, and accuses NBC of gender and race discrimination, breach of contract and unequal pay.

+A spokesperson for NBCUniversal said that the company is "committed to creating an inclusive and supportive working environment."

+"We took Ms. Union's concerns seriously, and engaged an outside investigator who found an overarching culture of diversity on the show," the spokesperson said.

-The companies didn’t immediately respond to inquiries from FOX Business.
+The production companies didn’t immediately respond to inquiries from FOX Business.
 After Union tweeted about her departure from the show in November, they issued a joint statement saying that they “remain committed to ensuring a respectful workplace for all employees and take very seriously any questions about workplace culture.”

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Note: This story has been updated to include comments from an NBC spokesperson.